kuzyn/write/jd.md

-"hello"
+hello
-shake hands firmly a good handshake thick voice
+shake hands firmly --a good handshake thick voice
 "I'm Jim Daily."
-"hi im sam"
+hi im sam

-(at this moment JD realised that I didn't matter in the grand scheme of things)
+at this moment jim daily realised that I didn't matter in the grand scheme of things

 and it turns out that the sinkhole that swallowed a man who was never found